ZEISS/zeiss-inspect-app-examples/AppExamples/misc/SQLExample/doc/Documentation.md

 #### Querying the database

-In this example, whe only use the project name as key for selecting database entries.
+In this example, we only use the project name as key for selecting database entries.
 The project names must be unique, so we use [pymysql.Cursor.fetchone()](https://pymysql.readthedocs.io/en/latest/modules/cursors.html#pymysql.cursors.Cursor.fetchone) to get a single row from the `projects` table as result.

 ```python
 query = """SELECT company_name, department_name, part_name FROM projects